Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

 **Logs**

+The list displays all logs that are matching the selected log level.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.
+Click a log to display the *Log ID* view, see [Log ID](#Log-ID).

 - *Log level*
     Click the drop-down list to select a log level.
 The following options are available:
     - **All**